blbynum/load_profiles/README.md

 # Tips
 * Each command has a short command.
 For example, instead of running `loadprofs list`, you could run `loadprofs -l`.
 See `loadprofs help` for more.
 * You may find it helpful to set an alias for sourcing your bash profile, such as `alias src="source $HOME/.bash_profile"`"
 * Take note of the line in each profile with `#order=2` (the number may be different).
 Profiles will load beginning with profiles with order 1 and going up.
 This allows you to have dependencies in other profiles.
 Profiles may share order numbers.
+It's best to keep the main profile as order 1 and give every other profile an order value of 2 or higher.